 Safety should be your workplace’s number one priority for staff and customers.
 Whether you work in an office, retail store or café, your workplace should have a safety plan.
 It should outline rules to follow to ensure everyone stays safe and healthy.
 While it will be a bit different for every industry, a good safety plan should cover things like:

-- maintaining good hygiene and cleaning
+- maintaining good hygiene and additional cleaning

 - social distancing rules